sepocra/copes-corner/src/content/blog/The Present.md

 ---
 title: The Present
-description: Where the magic happens, connections grow and you perform at your best
+description: Where the magic happend and you are at your best
 pubDate: 2026-05-03
 ---
 When the mind is in the present it can provide many gifts.